jkrshnmenon/scripts/README.md

 # scripts
-A set of scripts developed during and for CTF's.
+A set of scripts and files that I commonly use